Resilient

 More

-The career of a therapist is considered "Stable" because it relies heavily on uniquely human skills like empathy, understanding emotions, and building trust, which AI can't fully replicate.
-While AI can help with basic tasks like scheduling or summarizing notes, the core of therapy involves deep, personal interaction that only humans can provide.
+The career of a therapist is considered "Resilient" because the core of their work involves deeply human skills like understanding emotions, building trust, and showing empathy—qualities that AI can't replicate.
+While AI can assist therapists by handling routine tasks like scheduling or summarizing notes, it cannot replace the nuanced, personal interactions required for effective therapy.

 Read full analysis